T

 Destination-specific money tips

-• Lisbon is generally affordable compared to other Western European capitals, especially for food and drink.
+• Lisbon is generally affordable compared to other Western European capitals, especially food and local transport.

-• Tipping isn't mandatory, but rounding up the bill or leaving 5-10% for exceptional service at restaurants is a nice gesture.
+• Tipping isn't obligatory, but rounding up the bill or leaving 5-10% for exceptional service at restaurants is a nice gesture.